MicrosoftDocs/azure-devops-docs/docs/pipelines/library/azure-resource-manager-alternate-approaches.md

 <a name="use-publish-profile"></a>

-## Create a Azure Resource Manager service connection using a publish profile
+## Create an Azure Resource Manager service connection using a publish profile

 You can create a service connection by using a publish profile.
 You can use a publish profile to create a service connection to an Azure App Service.